borbware/unity-basics-course/Week1.md

 * indie game developer
 * participated in >20 game jams
 * worked on 36 small games
-* releasing first commercial game EMUUROM this year
+* releasing my first commercial game EMUUROM this year
 ## About this course

 * Everyone will create multiple video games with Unity